 🤟🏻 Hey!
 It is Karin here.
 Welcome to my ✨ newsletter ✨.
 This is the place where I humbly tackle topics around product, business, personal finance and spirituality.
 Subscribe today to get each and every issue.

-Welcome to part two of my six-part series on of how to start a digital business in 2024.
+Welcome to part two of my five-part series on of how to start a digital business in 2024.

 If you’re just joining me, here are links to previous posts, and a sense of what’s ahead: